The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Practical Precoder Design

-To solve \eqref{eq:power_prob}, we employ a SCA for the DC objective.
-At each iteration, we linearize the challenging convex part of the objective (the negative eavesdropper rate) using its first-order Taylor expansion around the power allocation $\mathbf{p}^{(k)}$ from the previous iteration.
-This yields a convex subproblem with a concave surrogate objective that globally lower-bounds the original objective and is tight at $\mathbf{p}^{(k)}$.
-Maximizing this lower bound iteratively leads to monotonic improvement of the objective and converges to a stationary point under standard regularity conditions.
-Similar to Stage 1 (basis construction), we employ a warm-start strategy for the initialization of the SCA procedure.
-Specifically, instead of resetting to a uniform power allocation at every outer iteration, we utilize the converged power vector from the previous stage as the initial point $\mathbf{p}^{(0)}$ for the current stage.
+To solve \eqref{eq:power_prob}, we employ SCA for the DC objective.
+At each iteration, we linearize the challenging convex part of the objective using its first-order Taylor expansion around the power allocation $\mathbf{p}^{(k-1)}$ from the previous iteration.
+Substituting this linear approximation into the objective function and discarding constants independent of $\mathbf{p}$ yields a convex subproblem at iteration $k$.
+This subproblem admits a concave surrogate objective that globally lower-bounds the original objective and is tight at $\mathbf{p}^{(k-1)}$.
+It can be solved efficiently via projected gradient ascent.
+Iteratively maximizing this lower bound yields a monotonic improvement of the objective value and converges to a stationary point under standard regularity conditions.
+Similar to Stage 1, we employ a warm-start strategy for the initialization of the SCA procedure.
+Specifically, instead of resetting to a uniform power allocation at each outer iteration, we set the initial point for the current stage, $\mathbf{p}^{(0)}$, to the converged power vector obtained in the previous outer iteration.
 The resulting procedure is detailed in Algorithm \ref{alg:power_allocation}.

 The overall precoder design process is carried out as follows.
 First, Stage 1 is executed to update the precoding basis $\mathbf{W}$ for the given power.
 Then, using this new basis, Stage 2 is performed to re-optimize the power allocation $\mathbf{P}$.
 This two-stage cycle is repeated until the weighted sum rate in \eqref{eq:prob-log} converges, ensuring a joint optimization of both the precoding basis and the power allocation.